robertdfrench/portunusd/SECURITY.md

 Please disclose security problems by:

-1. Opening a tracking issue in GitHub with a random, nondescript title.
+1. Opening a [Disclosure Tracking Issue][1] in GitHub with a random, nondescript title.
 1. Sending the content of the disclosure via email to portunusd@protonmail.com, using the above issue title as the subject.